 Heading and title matching only works if you can reasonably claim those titles.
 As a Technology Manager preparing to leap to the next level in the organizational chart, you do not want to position yourself as “Director of Technology” since this would be an experience mismatch.
 However, the good news is, recruiters and hiring managers quite often seek a candidate poised for advancing into their role and this would mean “Technology Manager” if “Director” a logical next step up.
 Resume writers use different strategies for helping candidates to position themselves effectively for promotions.
 If this is something you are unsure of, be sure to ask your resume writer during the writing process

 The opening section, just below your contact info and headline, is prime real estate.
 Make sure that you are using it well—so you don’t fall into the trap of our canine photographer above.
 Are you an HR generalist with experience in benefits and compensation, recruiting, training, and employee relations?
 Lead with your expertise that aligns with the current opening.
 This could mean changing your opening sentence from “HR generalist with 15+ years’ experience positioning HR as a true business partner” to “Learning and Development Leader with 8+ years’ experience building and delivering training programs that improve outcomes.”
+These Linkedin headlines might also give you some ideas of how to rebrand your summary section.

 Another important resume part you’ll want to tailor is the Skills or Keywords section, usually placed just below the summary.
 These areas of expertise sections do double-duty as keyword-rich sections for online application systems and also as a high-level overview for human readers.
 Pay close attention to the job description requirements and keywords to ensure yours match the job description.
 Even when applying to the same role at different companies, you must adjust the keywords section because every job description is unique in the skills/role nuances required.